content-left-bg.png

 • must comply with control measures from the CARA record and adapt as hazards arise

-• must closely supervise the approach/launch, the shooting line and range area at all times
+• must closely supervise the approach/launch, the shooting line and range area at all times.

-• must suspend the activity if the conditions become unfavourable (e.g. extreme temperatures, thunderstorms).
+The activity must be suspended if the conditions become unfavourable (e.g. extreme temperatures, thunderstorms).

 Supervisor qualifications

-All adult supervisors must comply with the working with children authority—blue cards procedure and be able to identify, and respond to, risks or hazards that may emerge during the activity.
+All adult supervisors must comply with the working with children authority—blue cards procedure.

-At least one adult supervisor is required to be:
+At least 1 adult supervisor is either:

-• An adult supervisor, working under the direct supervision of a registered teacher, with current level 1 archery instructor accreditation from Archery Australia.
+• an adult supervisor, working under the direct supervision of a registered teacher, with current level 1 archery instructor accreditation from Archery Australia.

 Facilities and equipment